 - Paste the URL and click Add calendar.

-How to set privacy and visibility settings for your Google Calendar when sharing with others
+How to set privacy & visibility settings for your Google Calendar

-Now that you’ve shared all your other calendars with your Google Calendar, it’s important to understand how other people see your events.
+Now that you’ve shared all your other calendars with your Google Calendar, let’s talk about how other people see your events.

-When you set sharing settings, these settings will apply to everyone you’ve shared your calendar with.
-So if you’re sharing a calendar with yourself (i.e., another one of your other accounts) as well as others, the settings you choose will determine how the calendar displays to you (when logged into your other account) and other people.
+Your sharing settings will apply to everyone you’ve shared your calendar with.
+So if you’re sharing a calendar with yourself (from another one of your calendar accounts) or your team, the settings will determine how both you and other people see your calendar events.

-- Click the three dots beside the calendar being shared.
+- Click the three dots (⋮) beside the calendar you’re sharing.

 - Select Settings and sharing.

 - Scroll down to the Access permissions for events section (Note: You’ll see one to three checkboxes depending on your account.
-Personal Google accounts tend only to have “Make available to public,” while GSuite accounts have a couple of extra options.
-Most notably, “Make available for [organization].”
+Personal Google accounts tend only to have “Make available to public,” while Google Workspace accounts have a couple more options – most notably, “Make available for [organization].”)

 - From the drop-down menu on the right, choose the level of detail you want to share with your colleagues:

-- Manage sharing with individuals by scrolling down to the Share with specific people section.
+- If you want to manage permissions for specific individuals, scroll down to the Share with specific people section.

-- Adjust your sharing settings.
-Here you’ll see any individuals you’ve shared your calendar with, including your other accounts.
-You’ll have the same sharing options here as you did at the organizational level.
+- You’ll see any individuals you’ve shared your calendar with, including your other accounts, and you can adjust settings using the same sharing options as you did at the organizational level.
 (Note: many people like to give their shared personal accounts full access to make changes and manage sharing, so they can manage their accounts wherever they’re logged in.

 Some of these permission settings may be locked by your administrator.
-So contact them if there’s a reason to make an exception to the company policy.
+So contact them if there’s a reason to make an exception to your company’s policy.

 Another important note: sharing a calendar with your Google account doesn’t block events on your primary calendar.
-If one of your coworkers searches for your availability using the “Find People” or “Find a Time” tool, they’ll only see your primary work calendar, not any other calendars that you’ve shared, even if you’re explicitly shared it with them.
-So if you want to maintain privacy and actually block your availability on your primary calendar, you still have one more step to go: sync your calendars using Reclaim.
+If one of your coworkers searches for your availability using the “Find People” or “Find a Time” tool, they’ll only see your primary work calendar, not any other calendars that you’ve shared, even if you’ve explicitly shared it with them.
+So if you want to maintain privacy and actually block your availability on your primary calendar, you still have one more step to go: sync your calendars using Reclaim (next section).

-Set up your calendar to do the heavy lifting for you with Reclaim’s Calendar Sync.
-Calendar Sync automatically blocks events on your primary calendar from whatever secondary calendars you choose while keeping your synced events up to date when they change.
+Set up your calendar to do the heavy lifting for you with Reclaim.ai Calendar Sync.
+You can automatically block events on your primary calendar from any synced calendar – while keeping your shared events up to date when they change.

 It solves the privacy issue by allowing you to set custom visibility for your synced events.
 Don’t want people spying on your doctor’s appointment or job interview?
 Just set your privacy settings to display events from your personal calendar as “Busy” or “Personal Commitment.”

-Your time is blocked without sharing the context you don’t want to share.
-It’s really the only way to share your availability accurately while maintaining privacy where you want it.
+Your time is blocked – without sharing the context you don’t want to share.
+It’s really the only way to share your availability accurately while maintaining the privacy you want.

 Calendar Sync is free forever at Reclaim between one personal calendar and one work calendar.
 So try it out to eliminate scheduling mayhem and take control of your schedule.